mobgen/halo-documentation/docs/cms/applications/cms_applications_overview.md

 Once you have your applications created it is really easy to link to them some content and enable this the access to the data in the native applications by using the SDK.

-To learn more about how to use all of these features refer to [this document](./cms_applications_operations).